malibiranrc/my-nodejs-app/README.md

 Before you begin, make sure you have the following in place:

-//TODO - add common errors and typical scenarios to be encountered

 ### 1. **GitHub Account**

    - If you don't have one, [sign up for a GitHub account here](https://github.com/join).